 Policies to Rehire Employees

-There can also be challenges when you rehire an employee.
-You can mitigate these challenges by creating a rehire policy to ensure that you have consistency across the organization.
+Rehiring an employee can also present challenges.
+To mitigate these challenges, create a rehire policy to ensure consistency across the organization.
 This policy is essential if you are rehiring laid-off employees on an annual cycle for seasonal work or only occasionally.

 Why & How Did They Leave?